digitoimistodude/dude-insta-feed/README.md

 Handcrafted with love at [Digitoimisto Dude Oy](http://dude.fi), a Finnish boutique digital agency in the center of Jyväskylä.

+## NOTE!

+**This plugin does not work so well after Instagram has tightened their API usage.
+Better plugin to use is [image-user-feed](https://github.com/digitoimistodude/image-user-feed) which bypassed the official API.**

 ## Table of contents
 1. [Please note before using](#please-note-before-using)
 2. [License](#license)